jeroenwk/idevicedebuglauncher/README.md

 idevicedebuglauncher is a simple deamon on macos that can attach a debugger to an application on an iOS/tvOS device.
 This can be used to activate JIT on emulators running on the Apple TV (Provenance, Dolphinios, ...)

-### Install idevicedebuglauncher

 #### Build
-- sudo brew install libimobiledevice
+- brew install libimobiledevice
 - change ip address and port in idevicedebuglauncher/main.js
 - open idevicedebuglauncher.xcodeproj
 - build & run (you need to run it in order to install)
 - browse to http://[ipaddress]:[port]/idevice_id and check for the devices found
 - stop

+#### Build
+run ./install.sh script to install daemon
 This will install an excecutable (daemon) 'idevicedebuglauncher' in /usr/local/bin and the launchd configuration file com.jeroenwk.idevicedebuglauncher.plist in /Library/LaunchDaemons/

 ### Run